abatisti/megr2157-portfolio/docs/assignments/A01/index.md

 One assumption that makes this model valid is that the wrench is sufficiently rigid, allowing the deformation caused by the applied force to be neglected.

+**c)**

+**Open end:** The U-shaped opening allows the wrench to be placed onto a fastener from the side when there is limited top clearance.
+Its two parallel jaws contact opposite surfaces of the fastener and transfer the applied torque.

+**Box end:** The enclosed opening surrounds the fastener and contacts multiple faces, providing more consistent force distribution during torque application.
+The box end is offset from the handle to provide additional clearance for the user's hand and surrounding components.

+**Handle:** The elongated geometry increases the distance between the applied force and the fastener, increasing the torque produced for the same applied force.

 <br><br>
 ## Decide